franciscapessanha/emotion-annotation-with-gradio/README.md

 ## 🎯 Deployment on Hugging Face

 This app is designed to work on **Hugging Face Spaces** with persistent storage at `/data`.

-To deploy:
+1. Create a "New Space" and select "Gradio" as the "Space SDK".
-1. Upload your app code.
+2. Upload your app code.
-2. Place audio files in `/data/files_to_annotate/`.
+2. Place necessary files under `/data/` (See structure above).
 3. Start the Space and begin annotating!